 There are two options when it comes to starting your site using the WordPress platform.

 - WordPress.org, often referred to as self-hosted WordPress, is the free and open-source software that allows users to install all the needed files onto their own server.
 Since the user is in control of all the files, they have 100% control of what they want to do with their site.
 They are not limited.
-This tends to be a bit more difficult to setup, but we will go into more detail later.
+This tends to be a bit more difficult to set up, but we will go into more detail later.

 - Unlike WordPress.org, WordPress.com is a for-profit service that is powered by the WordPress.org software.
-While being a much more simple tool to use, users end up loosing a lot of the flexibility they get when they opt for the self-hosted option.
+While being a much more simple tool to use, users end up losing a lot of the flexibility they get when they opt for the self-hosted option.
 WordPress.com does have the advantage of helping users that are a bit overwhelmed by starting everything new.
 It takes care of everything from Domain Name to setting up your site.

 Installing Self-Hosted WordPress

 Below, you will find an easy 5-minute installation process to get your Self-Hosted WordPress site up and running.
 If you are looking for a more detailed guide, click here.

 - Upload the WordPress directory to your desired location in your servers File Manager.